-We ate at every kind of eatery during our recent two-week stay in Mexico City, from street food stands and casual taco joints to traditional Mexican restaurants frequented by middle-class families for Sunday brunches and gastronomic fine-diners filled with suits for three-hour lunches.
+We ate at every kind of eatery during our recent two-week stay in Mexico City, from street food stands and casual taco joints to traditional Mexican restaurants frequented by middle-class families for Sunday brunches and gastronomic fine-diners filled with be-suited business types lingering over three-hour lunches.

 Eating Out in Mexico City – Our Favourite Places to Eat Out